-Albert Dupont is a South Louisiana native and has spent nearly 30 years in broadcast journalism and broadcast education.
+Albert Dupont is a south Louisiana native and has spent nearly 30 years in broadcast journalism and broadcast education.

-Before becoming a teacher, he was a news and sports videographer for WVUE-TV in New Orleans for twelve years and a news producer at WAFB in Baton Rouge and KATC in Lafayette for five years.
+Before becoming a teacher, he was a news and sports videographer for WVUE-TV in New Orleans for 12 years and a news producer at WAFB in Baton Rouge and KATC in Lafayette for five years.
 While in sports, Dupont was a field videographer for the New Orleans Saints and NCAA games from 1994 to 2009.
-He also was a videographer at two Superbowls and numerous NCAA national championship games in a variety of sports.
+He also was a videographer at two Super Bowls and numerous NCAA national championship games in a variety of sports.
 He operated the WVUE satellite truck at breaking news events, sporting events and hurricanes.

 Dupont currently works freelance for the New Orleans Pelicans as a replay operator, video engineer and camera operator.
 He has also worked freelance for Cox Sports, Essence Festival, Sugar Bowl, ESPN, CNN, Fox Sports and Fox News.

-He is the Louisiana State Director for the Journalism Education Association and is a contributor to the JEA Digital Media website.
+He is the Louisiana state director for the Journalism Education Association and is a contributor to the JEA Digital Media website.

-B.A.
-Mass Communication
+B.A., Mass Communication

 Areas of Expertise